 Some believe this unusual attraction would draw visitors away from the reef to allow essential conservation work to be carried out.

 The best way to visit the museum is through a guided scuba diving or snorkelling trip.
 However, glass-bottomed boat tours are also available.

 12- La Casa Azul

-La Casa Azul, or the Blue House, is a dedicated museum to artist Frida Kahlo.
+La Casa Azul, or the Blue House, is a dedicated museum to the artist Frida Kahlo.

 Made into a museum to celebrate her life and works in 1958, the museum is one of the most famous landmarks in Mexico.

-Within the house are some of Frida’s most celebrated pieces of art, as well as rooms that have been preserved to reflect how the artist lived during her time here.
+Within the house are some of Frida’s most celebrated art pieces, as well as rooms that have been preserved to reflect how the artist lived during her time here.